3D Globe

 The Author hereby confesses he is well aware of the overly colourful look of his webpage.
 He states the following in his defence:

-As a result, the visual elements, such as colored toolbars, lines, bullets, header text decoration, “glass” effects, and even the background pattern and gradients, were created solely by HTML & CSS code, without any texture or image files.
+“… The flamboyant coloring is just a side effect of my learning experiments with HTML and especially with CSS.
+The intended (and achieved) result of my effort is, that all visual elements, such as colored toolbars, lines, bullets, header text decoration, “glass” effects, and even the background pattern and gradients, are created solely by HTML & CSS code, without any texture or image files.”

 News